ohpensource/terraform-plan-summarize-gh-action/README.md

 ## summarize

-This action parse a terraform plan and extract its changes and metrics.
-It also can create artifacts with this information.
-Next is a JSON artifact example:
+This action parse and summarize a terraform plan, print the summary in the [job summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) and export them as artifacts.
+Next is an example:

 ```json
 {